anchorwrite/logosophe/apps/worker/SKEW_PROTECTION.md

 - Requests to older deployments will be slightly slower (few milliseconds)
 - The system maintains up to 20 previous versions by default
 - Versions older than 7 days are automatically cleaned up
-- Both `www.logosophe.com` and `local-dev.logosophe.com` are supported
+- Only `www.logosophe.com` is managed by the worker for skew protection
+- `local-dev.logosophe.com` is managed by Cloudflare Tunnel for local development

 ## Troubleshooting